sanjsingh07/Domi-chain/docs/src/staking/stake-accounts.md

 exist for a stake account's address.

-The only time a stake account's address has a keypair file is when [creating a stake account using the command line tools](../cli/delegate-stake.md#create-a-stake-account).
-A new keypair file is created first only to ensure that the stake account's address is new and unique.
+The only time a stake account's address has a keypair file is when [creating a stake account using the command line tools](../cli/delegate-stake.md#create-a-stake-account), a new keypair file is created first only to ensure that the stake account's address is new and unique.

 #### Understanding Account Authorities